Another interesting email conversation about how to get rid of white ants.

 So in the first instance, possibly because I was a bit skeptical that your products might look too good to be true (I have been caught before), I dug in a couple of toilet rolls near the tree stump.
 Well, I just lifted one up and it is being devoured by these insects.

-Yes, I know — seems like a script for a how-to-video but that’s what happens if you follow your part of the plot and don’t wobble the Trap or let the tucker run out before the job is complete.
-(You may need a few tuckerbags, depending on the size of the nest).
+Yes, I know — seems like a script for a how-to-video but that’s what happens if you follow your part of the plot and don’t wobble the Termitrap or let the termite bait run out before the job is complete.
+(You may need a few pouches, depending on the size of the nest).

 A couple of observations: the small stump may actually have the nest with the queen in it below ground level.
 Or it may not.
 Could be the nest is somewhere else and the stump is just one of their food sources.
 Because we don’t know for a certainty, I’d recommend putting 3-4 Traps around the stump area even less than a meter apart.
 Once the job is done, you can clean out and replace the eaten timber then move them to other parts of your property so you have a “ring of bricks” about 3 meters apart acting as decoy timbers or monitors should there be another nest developing now or in the future.